MONTYYYYY/offices/README.md

  - Figma : https://www.figma.com/file/zjxFBi6BYz33lIOvm0kufG/Intermediate-Tech-Assessment?node-id=2%3A1140
  - Ojective link : https://doc.clickup.com/2607467/p/h/2fjbb-6924/1724629f64756b8/2fjbb-6984
  - Deployment Link (Hosted on Netflify) : https://specno-offices-montlamedi.netlify.app/

+## Notes

+- This app is written with React and Typescript.
+- For state management Redux Toolkit is used (https://redux-toolkit.js.org/).
+- The app is responsive across all screen sizes.
+- I hardcoded the intial data for Staff and Offices.

+## Issues
+Issues there were no designs for tablet and Desktop.
+Therefore I was no sure of expected output.
+I tried to make it look as nice as possible.
+There were also a 2 design mistakes i noticed on the figma : Examples are
+- 'Are you sure you want to Delete Staff Member?' has incorrect button names 'Keep Office' and 'Delete Office'.
+- The number of avatars icons on the edit or add staff modal does not match the total avatars provided on design.

 ## Available Scripts